apache/cloudstack-documentation/source/installguide/configuration.rst

    If you are using an Hyper-V host, ensure that you have created a SMB share.

 #.
-Make sure you prepared the system VM template during Management
+Make sure you prepared the system VM Template during Management
    Server installation.
 See `“Prepare the System VM Template”
    <installation.html#prepare-the-system-vm-template>`_.